SteffenSchinke/kotlin-ui-helpers/README.md

 ## Features

 - **AppLauncher** – Initial loading screen & control of the launch process
-- **AppNavigator** – Navigation with support for screens, sheets & tabs
+- **AppNavigator** – Navigation with support for screens, sheets & tabs and integrated snackbar system
-- **AppRoute / AppTabRoute / AppScreenContent** – Interfaces for a modular UI architecture
+- **AppRoute / AppRouteTab / AppRouteContent / AppRouteSheet** – Interfaces for a modular UI architecture
+- **AppBaseViewModel || AppBaseViewModelAndroid** Inhered from this for correctly life circles
 - Focus on **reusability**, **clean structure**, and **scalability**

 ---